code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 The setup of the project is based on a previous [CXF web service example]({{ site.url }}/apache-cxf-spring-boot-soap-web-service-client-server-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

-As the sample ticketing WSDL does not contain a SOAP fault we will add one in the context of this tutorial.
+As the sample TicketAgent WSDL does not contain a SOAP fault we will add one in the context of this tutorial.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>